-Database or query console is an SQL file that is attached to a particular data source.
-When you create a data source, a database console is created automatically.
+Query or database consoles are SQL files that are attached to a particular data source.
+When you create a data source, a query console is created automatically.
 But you can add more consoles to a data source, each of them will then create a new connection.
-If you do not want to create new connections, enable single connection mode.
-See more about consoles in Database consoles.
+If you do not want to create new connections, enable single session mode.
+For more information about query consoles, refer to Query consoles.

 User files are SQL scripts that you store on your computer or on a server.
-For more information about working with directories and user files, see User files.
+For more information about working with directories and user files, refer to User files.